sybrew/the-seo-framework/readme.txt

 		* Search URL in JSON-LD is now correct when slashes are omitted from pretty permalinks.
 		* TODO "Exclude this %s from archive listing" => "Exclude this %s from all local archive listing"
 		* TODO IMPROVE: the_seo_framework_tested_upgrade_version => is_multisite && get_site_option || get_option
+		* TODO "Custom redirect URL", "Exclude from Archive" and "Exclude from Local Search" option values no longer show up in the "Custom Fields" metabox when filled in.

 * **For developers:**
 	* **Added:**